karenhuang925/Airbnb/README.md

 * Require proper authorization: Booking must belong to the current user or the Spot must belong to the current user
 * Request
-  * Method: delete
+  * Method: Delete
-  * URL: bookings/:id
+  * URL: /bookings/:id
   * Body: none

 * Successful Response